 When a renter struggles to pay rent because of the coronavirus, the California Apartment Association recommends that landlords work with an experienced landlord-renter attorney and consider establishing terms for a repayment plan so the renter can keep their apartment.
 This is not, however, solving the landlord’s immediate cashflow problem.
 For cashflow, landlords need a capital source that is untapped, plentiful and easily accessible.
 This source is sitting right in front of us.
 In the U.S., an estimated $46.5b in security deposits is locked up in escrow accounts.
 Allowing renters to use their deposit to pay their rent is a viable, fast, and financially responsible solution for all parties.

-The four critical reasons for returning deposits are:
+The four critical reasons for refunding deposits are:

 – Minimize delinquencies by releasing deposits and applying them to rent

-– Incentivize renewals by returning deposits to existing renters
+– Incentivize renewals by refunding deposits to existing renters

 – Attract new renters with lower move-in costs